 With the likely upward adjustment in revenue and some recoveries that have been made, the possibility of increasing the provision for internal debt settlement can still be considered.
-Such payments are not a loss to the system but will reinforce the strong economic growth expectation for the fiscal year.
+Such payments are not a loss to the system for the fiscal year.